Ineffective offense, turnovers doom Notre Dame vs Marshall in Freeman's home debut - Inside the Irish | NBC Sports

 From the outset, the Herd bullied Notre Dame.
 It took a second-quarter lead with a long touchdown drive, a 10-play march on which six Marshall rushes gained 27 yards on the drive, the Irish able to render only one ground attempt as ineffective.

+On the drive a week ago mentioned by Freeman, Ohio State took 10 rush attempts for 64 yards, part of a 14-play, 95-yard game-clinching possession.

+“I feel like at the end of the game, it’s interlocking as a group, as a defense, just tackle,” fifth-year safety DJ Brown said.
+“The end of the game drive is what has killed us the past two weeks.
+Goijng forward, when it’s crunch time, when guys are tired, we need to push through that and execute and tackle.”

-The Herd eventually attempted two field goals with the ball inside the five-yard line, leaving crucial points on the board in its upset bid, but even that conservative approach was too much for a struggling Notre Dame offense to overcome.
+Notre Dame did stop the Herd inside the five-yard line twice between those two touchdowns, Marshall making two field goals in those fourth-and-goal moments, leaving crucial points on the board in its upset bid.
+But even that conservative approach provided too much scoring for a struggling Notre Dame offense to match.

 On the first two Irish touchdown drives, the only two before the game was decided, Buchner found Mayer for 60 yards on three catches, plus another nine yards and an automatic first down when Mayer drew a defensive pass interference flag.
 To get to the edge of the end zone on the second scoring drive, Buchner connected with sophomore tight end Kevin Bauman for 18 yards when Mayer drew double coverage and Bauman’s defender was also looking Mayer’s way.